NabeelEssex/NabeelEssex.github.io/_posts/2021-12-25-my-second-post.md

 title: Introduction to Python
 subtitle: Each post also has a subtitle
 categories: Python
-tags: [Python, intro, certificate]
+tags: [Understanding Artificial Intelligence]
 ---

-## Introduction to Python
+## Understanding Artificial Intelligence

-This post is meant to summarize some of the key concepts I have learned in the course *Introduction to Python*
+This post is meant to summarize some of the key concepts I have learned in the course *Understanding Artificial Intelligence*

 ![datacamp certification](/assets/images/banners/datacamp_certificate_dummy.jpg)